OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 make -j `nproc` package_rpm
 ```

 The `install-opae-sdk` directory location was selected for ease of use.
-If the user wishes to build the <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK in a different location, they will need to replace the '..' in the above command with the direct or relative path to the opae-sdk repository.
+If the user wishes to build the OPAE SDK in a different location, they will need to replace the '..' in the above command with the direct or relative path to the opae-sdk repository.

 **2.** After a successful compile, there should be eight packages present: